dansmyers/Simulation/3-Monte_Carlo/Deliverables/2-Portfolio.md

 - There are *target date* funds aimed at people that want to retire in a particular year.
 These funds start with a higher-risk, growth-oriented allocation and then gradually shift to a lower-risk allocation as the target approaches.

+- **Hedge funds** are a very different thing and use all kinds of complex financial techniques to generate high returns.
+They aren't accessible to regular retial investors.

 ## Details